raphaelouthier/raphaelouthier.github.io/content/abt/me/index.md

 - living in Texas.

 Dates :
-- 2015 -> 2019 : studied at an engineering school in Paris where I split my time between low level programming and building robots out of ducktape and prayers.
+- 2015 -> 2019 : studied at an engineering school in Paris where I split my time between low level programming and building robots out of ducktape and coffee.
 - 2020 -> 2021 : worked for ARM in Sophia Antipolis (France) as a CPU verification engineer.
 - 2021 -> 2022 : worked for myself.
 - 2022 -> now  : working for Apple as a platform kernel engineer.